 #/etc/netplan/01-netcfg.yaml ### Hetzner Online GmbH installimage network: version: 2 renderer: networkd ethernets: enp0s31f6: addresses: ... vlans: enp0s31f6.4000: id: 4000 link: enp0s31f6 mtu: 1400 addresses: - 192.168.100.2/24

-After that you have to execute the following commands and the network should be available:
+After that, you need to execute the following commands.
+Then the network should be available:

 sudo /lib/netplan/generate sudo systemctl restart systemd-networkd